the40san/tako/README.md

 Run `bundle exec rake` in `spec/dummy5` will run rspec with rails 5

+Run `bundle exec rake` in `spec/dummy42` will run rspec with rails 5

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/the40san/tako.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.